Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Then on the flip side, you’ve got the tutoring.
 If you’re looking at Varsity Tutors for prep classes, know that they will try to get you to upgrade and add a few tutoring sessions.
 After all, they are primarily a tutoring service, so what do you expect?

-I did choose to add a few hours of 1-on-1 tutoring with my specific GRE class teacher, and it was great.
-But of course, you can choose any tutor you want.
-Varsity Tutors has hundreds of tutors and lists them out like a marketplace, where you can see their name, picture, and experience.
+I did choose to add a few hours of 1-on-1 tutoring with my specific GRE class teacher, But of course, you can choose any tutor you want.
+Varsity Tutors has thousands of tutors and lists them out like a marketplace, where you can see their name, picture, and experience.

 This will be how you choose one if you aren’t looking for a prep class and just want tutoring.
 You can scroll through their tutors, pick one, and then they have you fill out a short form (answering questions about when you plan to take your exam, how much help you need, etc.).
-It’s kind of annoying but only takes like 60 seconds.
+It’s a bit of a process, and the first session is usually spent on assessment rather than actual prep work.

 varsity tutors ACT Prep Review